What is Memory for Learning in Childhood?

 - Perseverating: difficulty with changing tasks due to excessive interest or focus on a specific topic.
 This challenge is common in ASD and can impact a child’s tendency to become distracted

-- Executive functioning: difficulties related to planning, sequencing, organizing information, and carrying out a task in a timely manner
+- Executive functioning: difficulty related to planning, sequencing, organizing information, and carrying out a task in a timely manner

 - Depression or general anxiety: difficulty with being forgetful or distracted could be related to underlying feelings of anxiety or depression.
 Particularly if memory problems are sudden and a change from typical functioning, emotional symptoms should be considered